 Because of the size of a motorcycle compared to other vehicles on the road, a collision involving a motorcycle has the potential to transmit substantially greater force to the rider (and passenger, if applicable) of the motorcycle than to the occupants of a vehicle.
 As a result, motorcyclists are considered vulnerable roadway users.
 Motorcycle accidents are almost always tragic, and sadly, they are not uncommon.
 According to the South Carolina Department of Public Safety, more than a hundred people die each year as a result of motorcycle accidents.
 Fatal accidents involving motorcyclists account for around one death every three days.
 Thousands of additional motorcycle accidents result in serious and life-altering injuries.

 Many victims of South Carolina motorcycle accidents have come to us at the Hughey Law Firm asking a variety of important questions about the process and their legal rights following an accident.
 Below are the answers to some of the questions we receive most frequently about motorcycle accidents in South Carolina.

-Victims who suffer injury in a motorcycle accident caused by the careless or reckless actions of another, may be entitled to seek compensation for accident-related expenses.
+If another driver caused a motorcycle accident that injured you through their careless or reckless actions, you may qualify to seek compensation for accident-related expenses.
 A South Carolina motorcycle accident lawsuit enables injured victims to pursue a recovery of compensation for medical expenses, as well as costs associated with the extraordinary impacts the injuries have had on their life.
 A South Carolina motorcycle accident lawsuit is a legal action filed in civil court, generally against the at-fault party’s insurance provider.